 If you are like me, you love sugar.
 I love doughnuts, chocolate, pies, cakes, ice cream – practically anything with a high amount of sugar.
 I had a sugar addiction.
+Everyone knows you can’t really lose weight and eat the loads of sugar you’ve been eating, so here’s how to beat your sugar addiction.

 When I decided to change my eating habits, sugar was the hardest.
 I had made significant progress in my weight loss and fitness level but had hit a plateau.
 After thinking about my habits, I realized the sugar I continued to eat was defeating my healthy lifestyle efforts.
 It was then I made the decision to work harder to reduce the sugar.

-Who wants to workout for an hour, only to realize it was for basically nothing because of the candy bar just eaten.
+Who wants to workout for an hour, only to realize it was basically for nothing because of the candy bar just eaten.
 All because…

 Sugar aids in the storage of fat!